octopus-network/octopus-appchain-registry/README.md

 ## Terminology

-* `owner`: The owner of this contract, which is the Octopus Foundation.
+* `owner`: The owner of this contract, which is the Octopus DAO.
 * `appchain anchor`: A NEAR contract which is deployed in a subaccount of the account of this contract.
-It is in charge of managing the necessary data of an appchain on NEAR protocol, and providing the security and governance ability for the appchain.
-The anchor contracts are controlled by the `owner` (Octopus Foundation) too, and the [octopus-appchain-anchor](https://github.com/octopus-network/octopus-appchain-anchor) is the standard implementation provided by Octopus Network.
+It is in charge of managing the necessary data of an appchain on NEAR protocol, providing security and interoperatability for the appchain.
+The anchor contracts are controlled by the `owner` (Octopus DAO) too, and the [octopus-appchain-anchor](https://github.com/octopus-network/octopus-appchain-anchor) is the standard implementation provided by Octopus Network.
 * `octopus relayer`: A standalone service which will monitor the state change of the validators of an appchain and facts happened on an appchain.
-It is controlled by the Octopus Foundation, and will relay messages between an appchain and its `appchain anchor`.
+It relays messages between an appchain and corresponding `appchain anchor`.
-* `appchain owner`: The owner of an appchain.
+* `appchain team`: The developer team of an appchain.
 * `initial deposit`: An appchain has to deposit a certain amount of OCT token to this contract for going live in Octopus Network.
 * `minimum initial deposit`: The minimum amount of `initial deposit` which is specified by Octopus Network.
 * `appchain state`: The state of an appchain, which is one of the following: